signalfx/splunk-otel-collector-chart/README.md

 For Splunk Observability Cloud the following parameters are required:

-- `splunkObservability.splunkRealm` (default `us0`): Splunk realm to send
+- `splunkObservability.realm` (default `us0`): Splunk realm to send
   telemetry data to.
-- `splunkObservability.splunkAccessToken`: Your Splunk Observability org access token.
+- `splunkObservability.accessToken`: Your Splunk Observability org access token.
 - `clusterName`: arbitrary value that will identify your Kubernetes cluster in Splunk Observability Cloud.